Cutting the cost of raising a child

 If money is tighter than it used to be while you’re out of work caring for your family, there are ways to boost your income.

-It may be possible to extra cash from the comfort of your sofa by, for example, reviewing music, testing games or taking part in online surveys.
+It might be possible to earn extra cash from the comfort of your sofa by, for example, reviewing music, testing games or taking part in online surveys.

-Find out more: 50 ways to make money
+Find out more: best ways to make money

 While pregnancy yoga or fitness classes can be great fun, it’s useful to know that you can continue most normal exercise routines throughout pregnancy.